 The ITF’s flagship competition reached its milestone when Prague played host to the 100th Davis Cup Final in which Czech Republic defeated Spain.

-210 member nations will come together to celebrate 100 years of the ITF.
-Fed Cup celebrates 50 years of competition.
+210 member nations came together to celebrate 100 years of the ITF.
+Fed Cup celebrated 50 years of competition.
 The ITF launched World Tennis Day on 4 March in partnership with sports promoter StarGames.